madlabs-ally/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 9-print_comb.c has a C program that prints all possible combinations of single-digit numbers

 File 100-print_comb3.c is a program that prints all possible different combinations of two digits

+File 101-print_comb4.c has a program that prints all possible different combinations of three digits